ani03sha/redquark/content/blog/aem/day-07-sling-models.md

 }
 ```

-Here we are designing a user information model with four properties - id, name, gender and address.
-Out of these four, **Id** is the one which will be automatically generated by the backend code (It can be authored too in the current implementation).
+Here we are designing a user information model with four properties —` id`, `name`, `gender` and `address`.
+Out of these four, **Id** is the one which will be automatically generated by the backend code (However, we can also make it authorable).

 4. As an implementation of the above interface, create a new class `org.redquark.aem.tutorials.core.models.impl.UserImpl` with the following code -

 ```java
 package org.redquark.aem.tutorials.core.models.impl;
 import org.apache.sling.api.SlingHttpServletRequest;